esprfid/esp-rfid/README.md

 * Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

 ### Known Issues
-* You need to properly connect your MFRC522 reader to your ESP or you will get boot loop
+* You need to connect your MFRC522 reader to your ESP properly or you will end up with a boot loop
 * Please also check [GitHub issues](https://github.com/omersiar/esp-rfid/issues).

 #### Time
 We are syncing time from a NTP Server (in Client -aka infrastructure- Mode).
 This will require ESP to have an Internet connection.
 Additionaly your ESP can also work without Internet connection too (Access Point -aka Ad-Hoc- Mode),  without giving up functionality.